Skip to main content

 Is it okay to ask lots of questions?

-Absolutely.
-This is your opportunity to talk to your doctor, nurse, or other health care professional and to feel fully informed before you leave your appointment.
+Of course.
+This is your chance to talk to your doctor, nurse, or other health care professional and to feel that you have all the information you need before you leave your appointment.
 We want you to be involved.
-Please read more about shared decision making.

 How long will my appointment last?